How to Become a Nuclear Pharmacy Technician

 Now, speaking of rewards, how much does a career as a nuclear pharmacy tech pay?

-What is the salary for a nuclear pharmacy technician?
+What Is the salary for a nuclear pharmacy technician?

 Hey, we get it: it would be great to work purely for the reward of helping others, but we’ve all got bills to pay.
 Plus, a vacation once in a while wouldn’t go amiss, right?